PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 17:18:10
+Last updated: 2024-04-05 17:19:16
-Random Quote: There have always been men who found it easier to speak vows than to keep them.  -  Arys Oakheart
+Random Quote: I like my testicles attached to my body, rather than rolling around next to some eyeliner in Robin's purse.
+Stinson out! - Barney Stinson